 Encrypted backups.
 Encrypted backups created in NDB 8.0.22 and later cannot be restored using ndb_restore from NDB 8.0.21 or earlier.

 Maximum number of data nodes.
 NDB Cluster 8.0 supports up to 144 data nodes, while earlier versions support a maximum of only 48 data nodes.
 See Section 184.108.40.206.1, “Restoring to Fewer Nodes Than the Original”, for information with situations in which this incompatibility causes an issue.

 In general, it should be possible to restore a backup

 an older version of NDB to a newer version, provided that

 with the newer version.
 (It may be possible to use the older

 version of ndb_restore, but this is not

 recommended.)
 Additional potential issues are listed here:

 .frmfiles for their metadata.
-These files can be read by the mysqld in NDB 8.0.14 and later, which can use the information contained therein to create the
+These files can be read by the mysqld in NDB 8.0, which can use the information contained therein to create the

 .sdifiles used by the MySQL data dictionary in later versions.